 Independent members of the Board of Directors receive compensation in the form of an annual retainer and an annual equity award.
 Directors have the ability to defer 25% to 100% of the retainer.
 Deferred amounts are converted into stock units and credited to an account in the Director's name using the average of the high and low trading prices of our Common Stock on the first trading day in January of that year.
-The table below sets forth annual retainers paid to our non-employee directors:
+The table below sets forth annual retainers paid to our non-employee Directors:

-Role 20: 18 Annual Retainer
+Role 2019 Annual Cash Retainer

 All Independent Directors \$ 94,000

 Lead Independent Director \$ 25,000

 Committee Chairs

 Audit \$ 20,000

 Compensation \$ 15,000

 Nominating and Governance Committee \$ 10,000

 Committee Members

 Audit \$ 5,000

 Independent Compensation Consultant - The Nominating and Governance Committee works with an independent compensation consultant, Meridian, to do an annual assessment of Director compensation, including providing the Nominating and Governance Committee with market research and comparison data using a peer group of companies which is the same as that used in the Compensation Committee's evaluation of executive compensation.
 Our target for Director Compensation is the median of the peer group, and the benchmarking performed by the independent consultant indicated that the total compensation was consistent with the peer group median (\$231,900 for WESCO compared to a peer group median of \$234,500).
-We query our consultant on new developments, best practices and trends in Director Compensation, and Meridian serves as a resource to the Nominating and Governance Committee.
-Based on the analysis prepared by the independent consultant, the Director compensation for 2019 will remain consistent with 2018 compensation levels and not be increased.
-The Nominating and Governance Committee also compared WESCO's average Director compensation for large companies (i.e. companies with revenues of \$2.5 billion to \$10 billion, which is the comparable group to WESCO's average Director compensation was slightly less than the median of \$232,091.
+We guery our consultant on new developments, best practices and trends in Director Compensation, and Meridian serves as a resource to the Nominating and Governance Committee.
+The Nominating and Governance Committee also compared WESCO's average Director compensation to the median director compensation for large companies (i.e. companies with revenues of \$2.5 billion to \$10 billion, which is the comparable group to WESCO's \$8 billion in revenues) in a 2018-19 director compensation study published by The National Association of Corporate Directors.
+WESCO's average Director compensation was slightly less than the median of \$234,444.